 - Build a storyline where one person starts the story and someone else keeps adding on to it by adding one more sentence.

 Gaming offers a great deal of insight for capturing and retaining the attention and interest of remote employees and virtual event attendees.
-Incorporating just a few of these strategies will significantly increase their chances of generating the return-on-investment and results companies want.
+Incorporating just a few of these strategies will significantly increase their chances of generating the return on investment and results companies want.

-Uncertain times call for creative thinking.
-Contact Gavel International to be inspired with solutions that connect and engage your people.
+Contact Gavel International to be inspired by solutions that connect and engage your people.